awsdocs/amazon-aurora-user-guide/doc_source/USER_WorkingWithReservedDBInstances.md

 1. For **DB instance class**, choose the DB instance class\.

-1. For **Multi\-AZ deployment**, choose whether you want a Multi\-AZ deployment\.
+1. For **Multi\-AZ deployment**, choose whether you want a Single\-AZ or Multi\-AZ DB instance deployment\.
 **Note**
-Reserved Amazon Aurora instances always have the **Multi\-AZ deployment** option set to `No`\.
-When you create an Amazon Aurora DB cluster from your reserved DB instance, the DB cluster is automatically created as Multi\-AZ\.
-You must purchase a reserved DB instance for each DB instance you plan to use, including Aurora Replicas\.
+Reserved Amazon Aurora *instances* always have the deployment option set to **Single\-AZ DB instance**\.
+When you create an Amazon Aurora DB *cluster* from your reserved DB instance, the DB cluster is automatically created as Multi\-AZ\.
+Make sure to purchase a reserved DB instance for each DB instance that you plan to use, including Aurora Replicas\.

 1. For **Term**, choose the length of time you want the DB instance reserved\.